-With a Qualcomm Snapdragon 801 SoC, 3GB of RAM, a 5.5-inch 1080p IPS LCD display, the specs of 2014’s OnePlus One blew people away.
+With a Qualcomm Snapdragon 801 SoC, 3GB of RAM, a 5.5-inch 1080p IPS LCD display, the OnePlus One blew people away.
 OnePlus gambled on a device with no expandable storage and no replaceable battery, plus just 16GB or 64GB of internal storage.
-While these options were big trade-offs, it still packed a punch.
+While these options were significant trade-offs, it still packed a punch.
 Reviews highlighted availability problems that were once common with OnePlus, buggy software, and poor sound.
 But the 5.5-inch device delighted many as a hit new brand, if you were able to source one.

 OnePlus 2 — $329 ($30 increase)

-The OnePlus 2 launched just over a year later with the new 64-bit Snapdragon 810, 3 or 4GB of RAM, a fingerprint sensor, USB-C, an alert slider, bigger battery, and OIS on the rear camera.
+The OnePlus 2 launched just over a year later with the new 64-bit Snapdragon 810, 3 or 4GB of RAM, a fingerprint sensor, USB-C, an alert slider, a bigger battery, and OIS on the rear camera.
 While the specs of the display were the same, fidelity also increased.
-It lacked NFC and camera performance lagged behind the leaders.
+It lacked NFC, and camera performance lagged behind the leaders.